ibi-is-okk/Social-Media-App-C-/README.md

 ## **Project Description**
 The social network application is designed to simulate a simplified version of popular social media platforms.
 It allows users to create accounts, add friends, like posts, comment on posts, and perform other social networking activities.
 Key functionalities include:
--Set current user
+- Set current user
--View home of the current user
+- View home of the current user
--Like a post
+- Like a post
--View the list of people who liked a post
+- View the list of people who liked a post
--Comment on a post
+- Comment on a post
--View a post
+- View a post
--View a page
+- View a page
--Run the application
+- Run the application
 ## **Folder Structure**
 The project follows a structured folder organization to maintain code readability and manageability.
 The folder structure is as follows: